I wonder about the phrase Love is all – what does this actually mean?

 Dip your toe gingerly or plunge right on into the crystalline depths of the Spiritual pool, stroke out on your journey and you will soon be swept along, then buffeted by the oft over used phrase ‘Love is All’.”
 Nowadays I hear and read ‘Love is All.”

 “Love is all!
 Explain to me – Love is all what?”

-Hang on though there just a minute: I always believed the opposite to Love was Hate and the opposite to Fear was Courage or, perhaps, Bravery; I distinctly remember Mrs Robinson telling me so in English when I was eleven years old and impressionable to truths.
+Hang on though there just a minute: I always believed the opposite to Love was Hate.
+And the opposite to Fear was Courage or, perhaps, Bravery?
+Distinctly I remember Mrs Robinson telling me so in English when I was eleven years old and impressionable to truths.

-I fear I may be drowning in cloudy spiritual semantic waters.
-I feel my ankles entangled in weeds intent on dragging me down, filling my lungs with watered down, inappropriately rehashed, ideas and my head with thoughts too profound to express succinctly.
+Fear is, I may be drowning in muddy spiritual, semantic waters.
+I feel my ankles entangled in weeds intent on dragging me dow.
+My lungs filling with watered down, rehashed ideas and my head with thoughts too profound to express succinctly.
 My eyes are popping.

 I’m guessing that Love is all purports to an enlightened state of being where all the daily doings and detritus are of little consequence ‘cos Love is all.

-If one is able to accept the premise that Love is all then there is nothing else.
-If there is nothing else, fear, disdain and drama are not real which means that a person can get on with their life in a state of calm knowing and purity of love.
+If nothing else exists, fear, disdain and drama are not real which means that a person can get on with their life in a state of calm knowing and purity of love.